I finally shared a draft of my novel with some other humans last week!

 My brain has been bouncing every which way the past week, wanting to solve this story of mine, solve it like it’s a huge convoluted crossword puzzle that will make sense if I can just fit all the pieces together right.
 I feel this intense drive to fix it, to make it work, to make it something good.

 Then I start thinking I am simply not cut out to be a writer, and I’ve been wasting all my time.

-My brother (who did not bother to read my manuscript, but did listen to me vent for a few minutes) said I should re-watch this video he sent me over a year ago:
+My brother (who did not bother to read my manuscript, but did listen to me vent for a few minutes) said I should re-watch this video he sent me over a year ago, which basically says:

 If you want to be good at something, you have to be willing to work hard.